Skip to main content

 This is a generic script that can run in most CI environments.
 Before using it, you need to set a few environment variables:

-• PREVIOUS_SHA - the sha of the baseline commit
+• PREVIOUS_SHA - the SHA of the baseline commit

-• CURRENT_SHA - the sha of the current HEAD
+• CURRENT_SHA - the SHA of the current HEAD

 Posting build statuses